cscetbon/debezium-cassandra/README.md

 ```
 3. Start debezium
 ```
-for name in cassandra-seed cassandra1 cassandra2; do docker-compose exec -d $name sh start-debezium.sh; done
+for name in cassandra-seed; do docker-compose exec -d $name sh start-debezium.sh; done
 ```
 This can take some time as cassandra takes some time to start.